District News

 Scholarship Opportunities Please see Mrs. Johnson for more information or check the Wayne Page on the HHCS website under the Counseling Department

 The Huber Heights Masonic Lodge Scholarship is now available.
-This is based upon a combination of academic standing and achievements and broad based participation in community and/or school activities.
+This is based on academic standing and achievements and broad-based participation in community and/or school activities.

 This scholarship is due to Mr. Shomper in room A225 by Friday, April 11, 2025.